mgvander/maze-solver/README.md

 ## Outside Resources Used

-None
+Code used for moving through 2D arrays was reference, (https://www.w3schools.com/cs/cs_arrays_multi.php), as a source

 ## Known Problems, Issues, And/Or Errors in the Program

-Must still properly document all working code.
+Should run tests with the program interacting with loops within a maze.
-Should test program's interaction with loops with a maze.
+Should run tests with the program interacting mazes with no exits.